 Drop off Yard Waste / Purchase Compost, Mulch and Wood Chips

 - All yard waste debris collected by city crews is taken to the yard waste recycling center.

 - Ground yard waste flows into piles for aging.

-The City of Raleigh Yard Waste Center, which opened in 1992, serves as the recycling center for yard waste that is collected by city crews as part of the City's curbside yard waste collection program.
-At the center, items such as grass clippings, shrubbery trimmings, leaves, limbs, logs, brush, pine straw, and hay are recycled into wood chips, mulch and compost which are available for purchase during business hours.
+The City of Raleigh Yard Waste Center, which opened in 1992, serves as the recycling center for yard waste collected by City crews as part of the City's curbside yard waste collection program.
+At the center, items such as grass clippings, shrubbery trimmings, leaves, limbs, logs, brush, pine straw, and hay are recycled into wood chips, mulch, compost and made available for purchase during business hours.

 Location, Hours and Payment Types Accepted